-If I’m cooking at home, I’ve been known to eat salad before or with my meal (not after, like many French do), and bust out some cheese with the main course instead of eating it after.
-Who cares?
-The French have a more systematized way of doing things.
+If I’m cooking at home for myself where no one else is affected, I’ve been known to eat salad before or with my meal (not after, like many French do), and bust out some cheese with the main course instead of eating it after.
+The order of things isn’t as important to me as it might be to a French person and I do what’s best for my digestion.
+The French have a more systematized way of doing things and will usually eat savory before sweet and save the salad and cheese until after the main course.
 It all ends up mixed together in your stomach anyway, though, right?
+Also, if I’m home by myself, I generally prefer to eat dinner at 8 p.m. or a little before.
+I go to bed early.
+What can I say? 🙂

 I don’t pay by check at the grocery store.